Kafka

 • Instance metadata service (IMDS)

-• IAM Permissions: The credentials must allow access to the target MSK cluster (see example policy below).
+• IAM Permissions: The credentials must allow access to the target MSK cluster, as shown in the following example policy.

 Property